nushell/nushell/README.md

 cargo +nightly install nu --all-features
 ```

-The following optional features are currently supported:

-* **raw-key** - direct keyboard input, which creates a smoother experience in viewing text and binaries
-* **clipboard** - integration with the native clipboard via the `clip` command

 ## Docker

 If you want to pull a pre-built container, you can browse tags for the [nushell organization](https://quay.io/organization/nushell)